編集

 Dynamics 365 is a portfolio of business applications that meets organizations where they are and invites them to digitally transform.
 Each app in the portfolio is designed to remove barriers and eliminate silos by working with existing systems—or the entire family of Dynamics 365 apps—to achieve outcomes you simply can't get unless every part of the business is connected seamlessly.

-Our data-first Dynamics 365 strategy
+Our data-first strategy for Dynamics 365

 Whether your business already uses Dynamics 365 or is still thinking about it, understanding our vision for the Dynamics 365 family helps you see the full potential of your investment.